ERS-HCL/custom-animations-angularjs/Component/README.md

-# Input for the directive:-
+# Syntax for the directive:-
 ```
 <custom-Heading animationeffect='' params="{
               'direction':'',